 Elote is an incredibly delicious Mexican classic corn on the cob side dish that is smothered in mayonnaise, crema, spices, and cheese for an irresistible flavor.

 If you’ve never tried an elote, you’ve been missing out.
-Mexican street corn is an amazing recipe that can be served as a side dish during a main meal or simply as a snack.
+Mexican street corn is an amazing recipe that can be served as a side dish during the main meal or simply as a snack.
 Traditionally it would be shucked and boiled in water, however you can absolutely grill the corn or roast it in the oven.

 Elote translates from Mexican to English as “corn cob.”
 It is a popular late-night snack in Mexico and most often purchased from food carts or trucks on the streets, which is also why it’s also called Mexican Street Corn.

 They are traditionally rubbed down with mayonnaise or crema Mexicana and seasoned up with either chipotle or chili powder and finished with cotija cheese.
 You can eat it right of the cob as is or oftentimes times it’s served on a stick for easier eating.
 If you grill the corn you can fold back the husks, hold them and eat it.

 There are some traditional ingredients used when making an elote, but I want you to know you can veer a little off the path to add in your own flavors so that it can be to your liking, which is what I did.

 - Corn: on or off the cob depending on how to you want to cook it.

 - Mayonnaise: your favorite brand, but honestly Dukes all the way!

 - Cotija Cheese: this is super classic but you can use different cheeses as well.

 - Chile Piquín Powder: simple chili powder or you can use Tajín, which is a premade spice.